 Stakes is High — To heads of a certain age, open to feeling jaded about the growing commercialism and emotional vapidity that persisted in mainstream Hip-Hop, this whole album was a major statement, something to ride to and formulate your philosophy on what “real” Hip-Hop is.

-The title track is the most memorable song, of course, and the respective features with Common (“The Bizness”) and Mos Def (“Big Brother Beat”) gave them some of their widest audiences at the time and solidified them as second-generation Native Tongues, but I’ma give props to “Dinninit” with a catchy use of onomatopoeia for the hook and a smooth-as-hell sample of Milt Jackson.
+The title track is the most memorable song, of course, and the respective features with Common (“The Bizness”) and Mos Def (“Big Brother Beat”) gave those up-and-comers some of their widest audiences at the time and solidified them as second-generation Native Tongues, but I’ma give props to “Dinninit” with a catchy use of onomatopoeia for the hook and a smooth-as-hell sample of Milt Jackson.

 Art Official Intelligence: Mosaic Thump — By this point, with four years in between this and Stakes, the Plugs started to show some wear as far as their impact on the culture was concerned, but they still had some jams on this album, topped by the Chaka Khan-assisted “All Good.”
 I always loved “With Me,” which straight freaked Marvin’s “After the Dance” — one of the group’s greatest self-productions.